Find urgent care

 Can I go to urgent care for spotting during pregnancy?

 According to the American Pregnancy Association, about 20% of pregnant women report spotting during the first trimester of pregnancy, making it a relatively common experience.
 Usually, there’s nothing to worry about if you’re spotting; it can be a result of a fertilized egg implanting into your uterus, sexual intercourse (which can irritate the cervix during pregnancy), heavy lifting or exercise, and even a gynecological exam.
 However, it can also be a sign of something more serious.
-The Mayo Clinic notes that vaginal bleeding can be a sign of ectopic pregnancy (a condition in which a fertilized egg impacts outside of the uterus) or miscarriage.
-The Mayo Clinic notes that light vaginal bleeding that goes away within a few hours can be discussed with your primary obstetrician, however, you should seek urgent care if you experience bleeding that lasts longer than a few hours or is accompanied by abdominal pain, cramping, fever, chills, or contractions.
+Vaginal bleeding can be a sign of ectopic pregnancy (a condition in which a fertilized egg impacts outside of the uterus) or miscarriage.
+Light vaginal bleeding that goes away within a few hours can be discussed with your primary obstetrician, however, you should seek urgent care if you experience bleeding that lasts longer than a few hours or is accompanied by abdominal pain, cramping, fever, chills, or contractions.

 That said, if you see more than a few drops of blood, it’s a good idea to be seen by a doctor.
 Going to urgent care for first-trimester spotting can help ease your mind and give you confidence that everything is ok with you and your baby.